5 tourists rescued from flooded home as storm hits Hawaii

 "It was quite an experience because we weren't planning to have a hurricane during our vacation time," Demerais said.

-Hurricane Lane, which was still offshore, lashed the Big Island with nearly 20 inches (50 centimeters) of rain in about 24 hours.
-It was packing maximum sustained winds of 120 mph (193 kph), making it a Category 3 hurricane.
+Hurricane Lane, whose center was still offshore, lashed the Big Island with nearly 20 inches (50 centimeters) of rain in about 24 hours.
+It had maximum sustained winds near 120 mph (193 kph), making it a Category 3 hurricane.

-Forecasters say it will move close to or over portions of Hawaii's main islands later Thursday or Friday, bringing dangerous surf of 20 feet (6 meters).
+Forecasters say the center of the storm will move close to or over parts of Hawaii's main islands late Friday, bringing dangerous surf of 20 feet (6 meters).

 About 200 miles (320 kilometers) north of Hilo, on the state's most populated island of Oahu, employees of the Sheraton Waikiki resort filled sandbags to protect the oceanfront hotel from surging surf.